 We estimate that 95% of all background checks conducted on individuals nationally include some type of criminal record check.
-A criminal record check is one of the most important elements of a due diligence background check however, most people do not understand the complexity of searching them.
+A criminal record check is one of the most important elements of a due diligence background check however, most people do not understand the complexity of searching for them.
 It is not always as simple as plugging a person’s social security number into a database and seeing what comes back.
-Because of privacy concerns almost all courts containing criminal records do not allow you to search their public indexes by social security number.
+Because of privacy concerns, almost all courts containing criminal records do not allow you to search their public indexes by social security number.

 Thousands of people are charged with a variety of crimes daily by police departments, state and federal law enforcement agencies, and sheriff’s departments.
-Each of these arms of the criminal justice system operate in very specific courts of jurisdictions.
+Each of these arms of the criminal justice system operates in very specific courts of jurisdictions.
 They also report crimes to specific repositories that may not be linked together.
 Consequently, searching one database or jurisdiction may not produce a comprehensive criminal record search.

-(City of Cleveland vs Smith) If you violate a city or municipality law you may be charges in one of these jurisdictions.
+(City of Cleveland vs Smith) If you violate a city or municipality law you may be charged in one of these jurisdictions.
 These courts do not adjudicate felonies and primarily deal with minor infractions and lower crimes such as traffic and parking violations.
 Because this information may not have a bearing on a business decision our customers do not always request it.

 (Ohio vs Smith) If you violate a state law your case will be adjudicated in a state court.
 These courts primarily deal with misdemeanors and felonies.
 For instance, a felony or misdemeanor criminal charge for financial crimes can be found in a county (state) court.
 These state courts do not adjudicate federal crimes.